yanliusp/antinu/README.md

 	* event\_select() checks all events if they pass the criteria (energy and nhits), write to a branch named "prompt", and then save to the same file (scan.root)

-4. coincidence() applies coincidence cuts (time and position difference) between prompt and delayed events.
+4. coincidence() selct pairs of coincidence events and write to a new candidate.root file.
+It *DOES NOT* apply coincidence cuts (time and position difference) between prompt and delayed events.

 	* validated coincidence cuts algorithm.
 It is working as expected.
 (2019.Aug.16)

 	* store promptId, delayedId, position diff, time diff into a new root file (candidate.root).
 It's easy to add more branches if wanted.

+5. randomize() randomize the time difference (if step is set to 0 then no randomization) and then (possibly) applies the coincidence cuts.

+	* validated coincidence cuts algorithm.
+It is working as expected.
+(2019.Aug.16)

+	* it's possible to write to a root file with a single branch that contains number of events that pass the cuts -> useful to draw the bg distribution.
+NOTE: One branch for a set of cuts. the root file could be contains multiple branches.

 ### Randomization